NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/master-pull-request.md

 ---
-name: Completed Lists
+name: Master pull request
 about: This is for your master pull request to merge your master into this repo.
-title: Put your UCID as the title (replace this text)
+title: pp234
 labels: Master list
 assignees: ''